esp-rs/std-training/book/src/02_1_hardware.md

 # Checking the hardware

 Connect the Espressif Rust Board to your computer.
-Verify a tiny red control LED lights up.
+Verify, a tiny red control LED lights up.

 The device should also expose its UART serial port over USB: